Project Management is the application of knowledge, skills, tools, and techniques to project activities to meet the project requirements.

 SDLC (Software Development Life Cycle)

-Software Development Life Cycle is a process utilized by the software industry to design, develop, test and deploy software product.
+Software Development Life Cycle is a process utilized by the software industry to design, develop, test and deploy software products.
 SDLC has 6 major steps:

 - Planning and Requirement Analysis